Updated as on 15th December, 2018

 ii.
 Photocopies of the documents can be taken by the person from whose custody documents are seized;

 iii.
-For seized goods, if a notice is not issued within sixty days of its seizure, goods shall be returned to the person from whose possession it was seized.
-This period of sixty days can be extended on justified grounds up to a maximum period of six months;
+For seized goods, if a notice is not issued within six months of its seizure, goods shall be returned to the person from whose possession it was seized.
+This period of six months can be extended on justified grounds up to a further period of maximum six months;

 iv.
 An inventory of seized goods shall be made by the seizing officer;

 v.
 Certain categories of goods to be specified under CGST Rules (such as perishable, hazardous etc.) can be disposed of immediately after seizure;